Level/abstract-level/README.md

 ### Errors

 Errors thrown or yielded from the methods above will have a `code` property that is an uppercase string.
 Error codes will not change between major versions, but error messages will.
 Messages may also differ between implementations; they are free and encouraged to tune messages.

-A database may also throw [`TypeError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) errors (or other core error constructors in JavaScript) without a `code`.
-Used for invalid arguments and other programming mistakes, so for these no guarantee is given on the stability of their properties.
+A database may also throw [`TypeError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) errors (or other core error constructors in JavaScript) without a `code` and without any guarantee on the stability of error properties - because these errors indicate invalid arguments and other programming mistakes that should not be catched much less have associated logic.

 Error codes will be one of the following.